paveltimofeev/screens.io/tasklist.md

 - [Move to AWS: 2] Backend: GET references from AWS S3 before run tests (download ref images of every scenario, delete successfully uploaded images)
+- [Move to AWS: 2] Support strategies of storing images at AWS S3 or at local FileSystem
 - [Bug] Backend: References are not uploads to s3

 TechDept